Shantanu-star/signal-extraction/README.md

 - `make`
 5.
 For MAC users
-uncomment line 9 in signal_extraction/src/CMakeList.txt
+uncomment line 9 in the [src/CMakeList.txt](https://git.cbm.gsi.de/sh.khan/signal_extraction/-/blob/master/src/CMakeLists.txt)

 ## Usage for the first time
 To use the class, one needs to export it to root as a library